oroinc/platform/src/Oro/Bundle/FormBundle/Resources/doc/reference/create_or_select_form_type.md

 includes frontend and backend validation.
 In this mode user can click button "Select Existing" that will redirect user to grid mode.

-**Edit mode** shows forms for both create and view mode, allowing user to edit the entity using form for create mode
+**Edit mode** shows forms for both create and view mode, allowing user to edit the entity using form for create mode.
+This mode is currently supported by 'oro_entity_create_or_select_choice' type only

 **Grid mode** shows grid with existing entities and allows user select any of it by clicking on appropriate row.
 This mode has two button - "Cancel" that returns user back to previous mode (create or view), and "Create new"